-- “Morphine paradoxically prolongs neuropathic pain in rats by amplifying spinal NLRP3 inflammasome activation,” an article in Proc Natl Acad Sci U S A, 2016.
+- “Morphine paradoxically prolongs neuropathic pain in rats by amplifying spinal NLRP3 inflammasome activation,” Grace et al, Proc Natl Acad Sci U S A, 2016.

 - “Who Benefits from Chronic Opioid Therapy?
-Rethinking the Question of Opioid Misuse Risk,” an article in Healthcare (Basel), 2016.
+Rethinking the Question of Opioid Misuse Risk,” Huber et al, Healthcare (Basel), 2016.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights: